Hormizd II: Reign

-Hormizd's rock relief at Naqsh-e Rostam in the Pars province (present-day Fars) indicates that there was internal turmoil in the empire during his reign.
-In the relief he is portrayed riding a horse whilst impaling an enemy whose helmet bears the family signature of Papak, a high-ranking nobleman who served as the bitakhsh (viceroy) of Albania during the reign of Bahram II and Narseh.
-Hormizd, during the last years of his reign, raided the domains of the Ghassanid king in Syria, whom he tried to extract tribute from.
-The Ghassanid king as a result tried to get assistance from the Roman emperor, but was killed before Roman reinforcements appeared.
-Hormizd was reportedly in 309 ambushed and killed by Ghassanid troops whilst he was hunting in the desert.
-The more probable reason for his death was most likely the Iranian nobility that killed him in a secluded place, and now sought to get rid of his sons as well.
+Hormizd's rock relief at Naqsh-e Rostam in the Pars province (present-day Fars) indicates that there was internal turmoil during his reign.
+He is depicted on horseback, impaling an enemy whose helmet bears the family signature of Papak, a high-ranking nobleman who served as the bitakhsh (viceroy) of Albania during the reign of Bahram II and Narseh.
+During his last years Hormizd pursued hostilities against the Ghassanid king, demanding tribute and raiding Ghassanid domains in Syria.
+The Ghassanid king requested reinforcements from the Roman emperor, but was killed before they arrived.
+Hormizd died in 309, reportedly ambushed by Ghassanid troops whilst he was hunting in the desert.
+He was more likely killed in a secluded place by the Iranian nobility, who afterwards sought to get rid of his sons as well.

 According to the 11th-century Chronicle of Seert, Hormizd declared war against the Romans in order to avenge the defeat of his father, whilst the Chronicle of Arbela states that when the Roman emperor started persecuting his Christian subjects, Hormizd raised a great army, invaded the Roman domains and raided many cities.
 The credibility of the two sources are doubtful, with the events not being reported in other sources.
 According to the Iranologist Alireza Shapour Shahbazi, "one may only surmise that it is probably a reflection of Hormozd's alleged raid into Syria."